 It would be unwise to put your camera out unprotected and undisguised.
 You might still spook your chosen subject, and there’s also a very real chance they will come and investigate it… with their mouth.
-At a minimum I would say that you should wrap your camera in some rubber armour of the kind that can be easily purchased on Amazon.
+At a minimum, I would say that you should wrap your camera in some rubber armour of the kind that can be easily purchased on Amazon.
 Even better would be to place it into a modified Pelican case, or use a Camtraptions Camera Housing.
 These housings are specifically designed for wildlife photography with remotely triggered cameras.
 I have a pair of them, and they do a good job.

 You’ll need a small tripod, too.
-At this point I would usually point you in the direction of a suggested product, but I’m hesitant in this case.
+At this point, I would usually point you in the direction of a suggested product, but I’m hesitant in this case.
 You see I did find a nice, low-profile tripod for the job, but it wasn’t that cheap and one of the feet got immediately gnawed on and destroyed by foxes.
 So I learnt a lesson there!
-Yes, you’ll need a tripod, but your best bet it probably to find a cheap second-hand one on your local buy-and-sell forum.
-Even if your camera is well protected, you should definitely be prepared for you tripod to suffer some damage.
+Yes, you’ll need a tripod, but your best bet is probably to find a cheap second-hand one on your local buy-and-sell forum.
+Even if your camera is well protected, you should definitely be prepared for your tripod to suffer some damage.
 You have been warned – don’t go using your fancy Really Right Stuff tripod!

 Planning the Shot

 These kinds of shots need some planning and I do this using relatively cheap trail cameras to monitor wildlife long before I go to make the actual image.
 I have written about my use of these tools before, and they continue to be invaluable for my wildlife work.
-With a few days of footage from your location you can usually use the time stamps on the video to figure out a pattern for the animal’s presence, and even predict their movement around specific locations.
+With a few days of footage from your location, you can usually use the timestamps on the video to figure out a pattern for the animal’s presence, and even predict their movement around specific locations.
 Armed with this knowledge you’ll have a better chance of heading to your location at the right time, and placing the camera in a place that will capture a great shot.

 In fact, you’ll want to get to your location long before the right time, because you need to get the camera set up and get yourself hidden away before the animals show up.
 After that, it’s a waiting game!
-Take some good audio books or podcasts to listen to, because you’ll have to sit with your eyes on the camera.
+Take some good audiobooks or podcasts to listen to, because you’ll have to sit with your eyes on the camera.
 No scrolling Instagram while you wait, or I promise you’ll miss something 🙂

-This technique will produce the most compelling images with a wide-angle lens, and this can be further improved if it’s really fast lens that can create nice bokeh behind the animal to make it pop from the surroundings.
+This technique will produce the most compelling images with a wide-angle lens, and this can be further improved if it’s a really fast lens that can create nice bokeh behind the animal to make it pop from the surroundings.
 The images on this page were taken with the Sony 24mm f/1.4 GM and the Sony 20mm f/1.8, and they were all shot at their widest apertures.

 After playing around with various remote techniques for a while, I think something in the range of 20-30mm produces the best results with medium-small animals when you are trying to get the camera in close.
-Obviously you might have to adjust these expectations if you are going to try and photograph elephants.
+Obviously, you might have to adjust these expectations if you are going to try and photograph elephants.

 If you go for an ultra-wide shot with a 16mm or even 14mm focal length, the animal has to get much closer to the lens in order to achieve that intimate feeling, just a couple of inches away, and if they are getting that close you inevitably just end up with a shot of their snout as they sniff the lens.